CocktailJS/traits-decorator/README.md

 ```

-In order to run the `example.js` we need babel and since we are using some experimental functionality, decorators (@traits) and bindOperator (::) we need to use the `--stage 0` parameter which is defined in `.babelrc` file.
+In order to run the `example.js` we need babel and since we are using some experimental functionality, decorators (@traits) and bindOperator (::) we need to use the `--stage 0`.

 ```